alchemisten/eslint-config/README.md

 ### React
 * `react/function-component-definition`: Set to warn if not an arrow-function
+* `react/react-in-jsx-scope`: Turned off, because it is not necessary anymore since React 17
 * `react/require-default-props`: Turned off, because it will be deprecated in upcoming React versions anyway (use default parameters instead)